alexbosworth/ln-service/README.md

 Subscribe to inbound channel open requests

-Note: LND 0.7.1 and lower do not support interactive channel acceptance.

 Note: listening to inbound channel requests will automatically fail all channel requests after a short delay.

 To return to default behavior of accepting all channel requests, remove all listeners to `channel_request`

+Requires `offchain:write`, `onchain:write` permissions

+Note: LND 0.7.1 and lower do not support interactive channel acceptance.

     {
       lnd: <Authenticated LND gRPC API Object>